 One of my favorite things to do with a big group is play minute to win it games, inspired by the Minute to Win It game show!
 This we played for our Christmas party games and are planning to play again with different games and a different group of people for New Year’s Eve next week.
 You could try out one of these games or play them all, whatever works for you!

 Note: If any of these challenges seem to easy or too hard for the group you’re playing with, feel free to adjust slightly.
 For instance, if you have an extremely coordinated group for #1, make them catch 10 or more.
 If you’re going to play all of these games, here are all of the things you’ll need to play that you might not already have at home.
-I’ve included affiliate links for your convenience.
-If you buy something via one these links, I’ll make a small commission with no additional cost to you!

 - cotton balls or pom poms